streamingdv/libplacebo-jni/README.md

 ## Contributions

 Feedback is welcome.
-If you encounter any problems or have suggestions for improvements feel free to let me know.
+If you have any suggestions for improvements or ideas for new features, feel free to let me know.
+I value your input and will consider all feedback to enhance the project.
+Additionally, if you find this project helpful, consider forking it to customize it for your own needs.

-## Credits

 ## Credits